-Use normal font with quotation marks around questions as in "What was the name of your favorite unpaid internship?"
+Use the normal font with quotation marks for prompts, as in "What was the name of your favorite unpaid internship?"

-Related: error message
+Related: error messages

-security through obscurity
+security through obscurity (n.)

 The rightly maligned practice of making a system extremely complex in the hope that it will prevent anyone from figuring out how to hack it.